There are certain warning signs in pregnancy that need immediate medical attention.

 Last trimester bleeding (6-9 months)

-- Bleeding during the 3rd trimester may indicate Abruptio placenta – which means the placenta tore lose from the uterine wall.
+- Bleeding during the 3rd trimester may indicate Abruptio placenta – which means the placenta tore loose from the uterine wall.

 - Bleeding during pregnancy is thus always a serious matter.